Helena History Hikes & Walks Tour Policies

 *Special events or private tours may require additional cancellation time.
 Private tour fees are non-refundable.

-- If the weather forecast predicts weather that is under 30 degrees (it can happen, even in the summer!).
+- If the weather forecast predicts temperatures under 30 degrees, the guide will cancel the tour (it can happen, even in the summer!).

 - If the temperature exceeds 100 degrees, the tour will be at guide and visitor discretion.